saz/puppet-php/README.md

 3. Use a template

 ### 1. Config inside package
 There is nothing special.
-Just use php::module, php:conf or php:extra and don't specify a source or content.
+Just use php::module, php:conf or php:extra and do not specify a source or content.

 ### 2. File from puppet fileserver
 The parameter for 'source =>' must be a directory with a trailing slash.
 The file must be named after the resource.